Genius Juice Shark Tank Update – Shark Tank Season 11

 Posts about Genius Juice on Shark Tank Blog

 The Sharks are concerned that beverages are competitive and that finding shelf space for frozen items is tough.
-That doesn’t stop the offers from coming though.
-Barbara offers $250,000 for 14%.
-Kevin offers $250,000 as a loan at 9% interest in exchange for 7% of the company.
-Mark asks if Barbara would partner with him and together they offer $500,000 for 25%.
-Alex accepts.
+That doesn’t stop the offers from coming through.

 Genius Juice Shark Tank Update

-In January, 2022, they began soliciting investors on the equity crowdfunding site Republic.
-By March, 2023, they raised $31,700.
-By August, 2023, the company introduced the Genius Boost Wellness Shot.
+In January 2022, they began soliciting investors on Republic’s equity crowdfunding site.
+By March 2023, they raised $31,700.
+By August 2023, the company introduced the Genius Boost Wellness Shot.
 They also announced on their website that they’re “in the lab concocting something exciting.”
-At this time, they’re posting $12 million in annual revenue and they’re eyeing an $80 million – $90 million exit by 2025.

 Unfortunately, that never came to fruition.
-In November, 2023, Alex posted a picture of himself infron of his products on a store shelf.
-The following message accompaniied the photo:
+In November 2023, Alex posted a picture of himself in front of his products on a store shelf.
+The following message accompanied the photo:

 Pictured is me in front of a set with the last of our Genius Coconut Smoothies in August 2023.
 We shut down the production, and sold the last of it to our distributors and outlet stores at a discount. $8m in sales over 6-7 years (a few years we struggled with manufacturing) was an accomplishment for a high priced product with less capital than all our competitors.